 In shared physical care situations, defined as a parenting situation in which each parent has the child for at least 146 overnights per year, the total child support obligation is multiplied by a factor of 1.5 and the time spent with the child is factored into the calculation.
 The more time the obligor parent spends with the child, the less the obligor parent’s obligation will be.

-We have been eagerly awaiting the release of the new child support schedules by the Illinois Department of Healthcare and Family Services.
-Although at the time of this article, the IDHFS website for the new child support law is still under construction, the department has released the new child support guidelines as well as several tools which will allow parents to estimate how the new law will affect their child support obligations.
+The new child support schedules by the Illinois Department of Healthcare and Family Services has released the new child support guidelines as well as several tools which will allow parents to estimate how the new law will affect their child support obligations.

 Here are the new resources that have been released by the Department of Healthcare and Family Services: